Pakistani doctors remove bullet from girl shot by Taliban

 Doctors said they were forced to begin operating in the middle of the night after Yousufzai developed swelling in the left portion of her brain.

 They removed a bullet from her body near her spinal cord during a three-hour operation that they finished at about 5 a.m.
-(1:00 a.m.
-British time).
+(0000 GMT).

 One of the girls wounded with Yousufzai is in critical condition and the other is recovering and out of danger.